thelgevold/remote-builder/README.md

 Instructions:
 1) Run yarn install in ./angular-demo

-2) Terminal1: yarn start-remote-server  #Bazel remote server
+2) Terminal1: yarn start-remote-server

-3) Terminal2: yarn start-remote-worker  #Bazel remote worker
+3) Terminal2: yarn start-remote-worker

-4) Terminal3: yarn start-frontend       #ibazel build of angular demo app
+4) Terminal3: yarn start-frontend

 5) Open the app in a browser from http://localhost:5432